-As a provision of the HIPAA, providers must obtain and use their NPI number on all claims submissions.
+As a provision of HIPAA, providers must obtain and use their National Provider Identifier (NPI) number on all claims submissions.
 Providers who do not provide medical services are exempt from this requirement (i.e. non-emergency transportation, and some home and community-based waiver services).
-Although HIPAA regulations address only electronic transactions, Louisiana Medicaid requires both the NPI number and the legacy 7-digit Medicaid provider number on hard copy claims.
+Although HIPAA regulations address only electronic transactions, Louisiana Medicaid requires both the NPI number and the legacy seven digit Medicaid provider number on hard copy claims.